Based In Sligo, Ireland / email: showbands@gmsproductions.com

 The Story

-Dermot O'Brien, Ireland's "Merry Ploughboy," is one of the few stars to have done it all, from Ceili band to Showband and finally, success as a solo cabaret star which continued until his death in May, 2007.
-Dermot's showband success can be traced back top his teen years when at age 14, he was learning piano at the local school in Ardee, Co.
-Louth.
 On leaving school he joined the Emerald Ceili Band out of Slane, Co.
-Meath in 1951 He also got a job with the County Council as a clerk and spent his spare time learning to play the accordion.
+Meath in 1951.
+He also got a job with the County Council as a clerk and spent his spare time learning to play the accordion.
 In 1953 he joined the Vincent Lowe Trio, who were "big time" in those days.
 The trio was Vincent Lowe (piano), Dermot (accordion) and Gabriel McGuigan (drums).
 Vincent and Gabriel were from the Newry area and Dermot stayed with them for two years before getting the itch to start his own band.

 In 1959, the winds of change were blowing across the Irish entertainment scene and Dermot could see that the Ceili bands would have limited appeal in the new landscape.
-He started the Clubmen in 1959, initially as a semi-pro outfit but in 1962 the band turned professional.
-In 1961 Dermot gave up football for music.
+He started the Clubmen in 1959, initially as a semi-pro outfit.
+The band was made up of local lads and a female vocalist, Lillian Campbell.
+It was during this time that all the members of the band were members of Our Lady of Lourdes Boys' Club in Drogheda, hence (we think) the name, The Clubmen.
+This would be a gig they did on a regular basis for the first couple of years.
+In 1960, the band undertook its first tour of England.

 In 1967, after the success of Ploughboy, the Clubmen became one of the first Irish bands to undertake a concert tour of Britain.
 Previously, Irish outfits were limited to appearing in the Irish halls.
 In April, 1968, Dermot and the Clubmen went their separate ways, as did so many bands at the time.
 The band left behind their country and western roots as Dermot's backing band and went in a new pop direction.
-The band included five of the original Clubmen: Timmy Regan (guitar and lead vocals), Eamonn Campbell (guitar), Johnny Barton (drums), Denis O'Loughlin (sax) and Willie Healy (trumpet).
+The band included five of the original Clubmen: Timmy Regan (guitar and lead vocals), Eamonn Campbell (RIP-guitar), Johnny Barton (drums), Denis O'Loughlin (sax) and Willie Healy (trumpet).
 The band was rounded out by two new members: Jim Newman on bass and Kenny Doyle on keyboards.

 In a blurb in the Insider column of Spotlight on July 13, 1968, it was revealed that the Clubmen were changing their name to the Tigermen.
 As an aside, In December 1970, the Tigermen were absorbed into the new band, Jubilee, which was a ten piece big band.

 In 1969, Dermot had his own show on RTE radio called The Styles of O'Brien on Friday's at 7:15 p.m.
-At the same time, his Clubmen featured some pretty heavy hitters including Sonny Knowles (formerly of the Pacific) and the late Mike Nolan on trumpet.
+At the same time, his new Clubmen featured some pretty heavy hitters including Sonny Knowles (formerly of the Pacific) and the late Mike Nolan on trumpet.

-The Clubmen toured the USA, did stints in Germany and of course numerous tours in England, Scotland and Wales.
-In March, 1970, an article in Spotlight reported that Dermot had purchased a site in Killarney, Co.
+The "new" Clubmen toured the USA, did stints in Germany and of course numerous tours in England, Scotland and Wales.
+In March, 1970, an article in Spotlight reported that Dermot had purchased a building site in Killarney, Co.
 Kerry and would be moving out of Dublin.
-Said Dermot, "I find Dublin too crowded for my liking...If I want, for instance, to bring my wife and children to the country or the sea, it takes about two hours to fight through traffic, and then when you get to the beach around Dublin or Wicklow, it's overcrowded."
+Said Dermot, "I find Dublin too crowded for my liking...if I want, for instance, to bring my wife and children to the country or the sea, it takes about two hours to fight through traffic, and then when you get to the beach around Dublin or Wicklow, it's overcrowded."

 In late 1970, Dermot became ill and had to leave the road.
 He was hospitalized for three months, until March, 1971 and he had to disband the Clubmen.
 When he was well enough to tour, he put together a new version of the band and hit the road again, albeit with a scaled back schedule...doctor's orders.